-(1) it is in the national security interests of the United States to continue and deepen the security partnership between the United States and Ukraine,
+14 (1) it is in the national security interests of the15 United States to continue and deepen the security partnership between the United States and Ukraine, and support Ukraine's sovereignty and territorial in tegrity;

-1 and support Ukraine's sovereignty and territorial in- 2 tegrity; 3 (2) aggression and malign influence by the Gov- 4 ernment of the Russian Federation and its proxies 5 in Ukraine is a threat to the democratic sovereignty 6 of Ukraine; 7 (3) in coordination with the European Union, 8 the North Atlantic Treaty Organization (NATO), 9 and members of the international community, the 10 United States should support the territorial integrity 11 of Ukraine and oppose any effort by the Government 12 of the Russian Federation to further encroach on 13 Ukraine's territory and independence; 14 (4) the United States should work in close con- 15 cert with allies and partners of the United States- 16 (A) to support and expedite the provision 17 of lethal and non-lethal assistance to Ukraine; 18 and 19 (B) to support and bolster the defense of 20 Ukraine against potential renewed aggression 21 and military escalation by the Government of 22 the Russian Federation or through any of its 23 proxies; 24 (5) the United States and NATO should not 25 cede to the demands of the Government of the Rus-
+4 (2) aggression and malign influence by the Gov5 ernment of the Russian Federation and its proxies 6 in Ukraine is a threat to the democratic sovereignty 7 of Ukraine;

+8 (3) in coordination with the European Union, 9 the North Atlantic Treaty Organization (NATO), 10 and members of the international community, the 11 United States should support the territorial integrity 12 of Ukraine and oppose any effort by the Government 13 of the Russian Federation to further encroach on 14 Ukraine's territory and independence;

+(4) the United States should work in close concert with allies and partners of the United States-

+17 (A) to support and expedite the provision

+18 of lethal and non-lethal assistance to Ukraine;

+19 and

+20 (B) to support and bolster the defense of 21 Ukraine against potential renewed aggression 22 and military escalation by the Government of 23 the Russian Federation or through any of its 24 proxies;

-1 sian Federation regarding NATO membership or ex- 2 pansion; 3 (6) economic and financial sanctions, when used 4 as part of a coordinated and comprehensive strategy, 5 are a powerful tool to advance United States foreign 6 policy and national security interests; and 7 (7) the United States, in coordination with al- 8 lies and partners of the United States, should im- 9 pose substantial new sanctions in the event that the 10 Government of the Russian Federation or its proxies 11 engages in escalatory military operations or other 12 destabilizing aggression against Ukraine.
-13 SEC.
+1 (5) the United States and NATO should not 2 cede to the demands of the Government of the Rus- 3 sian Federation regarding NATO membership or ex- 4 pansion; 5 (6) economic and financial sanctions, when used 6 as part of a coordinated and comprehensive strategy, 7 are a powerful tool to advance United States foreign 8 policy and national security interests; and 9 (7) the United States, in coordination with al- 10 lies and partners of the United States, should im- 11 pose substantial new sanctions in the event that the 12 Government of the Russian Federation or its proxies 13 engages in escalatory military operations or other 13 14 engages in escalatory military operations or other destabilizing aggression against Ukraine.
+14 destabilizing aggression against Ukraine.
+14 15 destabilizing aggression against Ukraine.
+SEC.
 4. STATEMENT OF POLICY.
+14 15 16 destabilizing aggression against Ukraine.
 SEC.
 4. STATEMENT OF POLICY.
-It is the policy of the United States that- 14 14 15 It is the policy of the United States that- 14 15 16 It is the policy of the United States that- (1) the United States will support the terri- 14 15 16 17 It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- 13 14 15 16 17 18 19 It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- pean countries against aggression by the Govern- 14 15 16 17 18 It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- pean countries against aggression by the Govern- ment of the Russian Federation or its proxies; 14 15 16 17 18 19 It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- pean countries against aggression by the Govern- ment of the Russian Federation or its proxies; (2) the United States will work to ensure the 14 15 16 17 18 19 20 It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- pean countries against aggression by the Govern- ment of the Russian Federation or its proxies; (2) the United States will work to ensure the swift and ongoing provision of lethal and non-lethal 14 15 16 17 18 19 20 21 It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- pean countries against aggression by the Govern- ment of the Russian Federation or its proxies; (2) the United States will work to ensure the swift and ongoing provision of lethal and non-lethal security assistance to Ukraine, particularly so long
+It is the policy of the United States that- 14 15 16 17 destabilizing aggression against Ukraine.
+SEC.
+4. STATEMENT OF POLICY.
+It is the policy of the United States that- (1) the United States will support the terri- 14 15 16 17 18 destabilizing aggression against Ukraine.
+SEC.
+4. STATEMENT OF POLICY.
+It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- 14 15 16 17 18 19 destabilizing aggression against Ukraine.
+SEC.
+4. STATEMENT OF POLICY.
+It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- pean countries against aggression by the Govern- 14 15 16 17 18 19 20 destabilizing aggression against Ukraine.
+SEC.
+4. STATEMENT OF POLICY.
+It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- pean countries against aggression by the Govern- ment of the Russian Federation or its proxies; 14 15 16 17 18 19 20 21 destabilizing aggression against Ukraine.
+SEC.
+4. STATEMENT OF POLICY.
+It is the policy of the United States that- (1) the United States will support the terri- torial integrity of Ukraine and other Eastern Euro- pean countries against aggression by the Govern- ment of the Russian Federation or its proxies; (2) the United States will work to ensure the